Contact The Farm

 What to do if you have a construction dispute

-When a defect causes a construction dispute, it is important for those involved to know what type of defect it is and what legal rights they have.
+Wether a patent or latent defect causes a construction dispute, it is important for those involved to know what type of defect it is and what legal rights they have.

 Contact a construction law attorney to help you with construction contracts or navigate your dispute.